janko/rodauth-model/README.md

 * `:table` – associated table name
 * `:key` – foreign key on the associated table

-It's possible to register multiple associations for a single Rodauth feature.
+It's possible to register multiple associations for the same Rodauth feature.

 ## Examples